urbikn/statistical-dependancy-parsing/README.md

     - `decoder.py`: implements the graph-based decoder using the Chu-Liu-Edmonds algorithm
     - `evaluation.py`: implements the UAS and LAS evaluation metrics to evaluate performance of the model
     - `features.py`: implements the feature templates used to extract features from the input data
-    - `model.py`: implements the averaged perceptron model used for training and prediction
+    - `model.py`: implements the (averaged) structural perceptron model used for training and prediction
 - `main.py`: main program that loads the datasets and models

 ## How to use